-Like all seeds, are produced from the female gametes, found within the flower.
-However, just because an ash tree produced seeds one year does not mean it will seed the next.
+Like all seeds, these are produced from the female gametes, found within the flower.
+However, just because an ash tree produced seeds one year doesn't mean it will seed the next.
 Common ash trees have no fixed sex and some trees can change sex yearly.
 Others are hermaphrodites with branches of the opposite sex interspersed throughout the tree.
 This makes it hard to predict which trees will set seed in a particular year.

 Ash has winged seeds known as samaras.
 This is a common structure used by seeds reliant on wind for dispersal.
 The seeds hang as clusters in bunches known as keys.
 They are around 5 cm long and turn a brown paper bag colour when ripe.
 The seeds can be seen on ash trees for most of the year as they have a good retention rate.
 Each year’s seeds are out between September and November.

 All beech trees are capable of producing seeds as the trees produce both male and female flowers.
 The trees will have mast years, where an abundance of seeds is produced.
 This is induced by climatic factors, and observations have shown that drought years are often accompanied or followed by heavy mast years.

 The seeds of a beech tree are distinctive and referred to as beech masts.
 They come in small prickly brown cases.
 The nuts take on a rather flat triangular appearance with a dark brown colouring and are 1.8cm in length.
 The seeds are present between September and November.

 Holly has separate male and female bushes and relies on insects to pollinate it in late spring.
 If it's a bad pollinator year, the seed yield will be low.

 The seeds are encased in a crimson berry and are toxic.
 A popular Christmas symbol, they can be seen between November and February.